The Limited Inc

 9 totalfinancial (3)

-FULL TEXT of Unrestricted Subsidiary definition from Dec 15, 1995 $1B credit agreement (EX-4.8): Five carve-out categories allow The Limited to designate entities that are EXCLUDED from consolidated SEC reporting via private written notice to Agent (Morgan Guaranty Trust).
-Category (c): 'exclusively in the business of owning or leasing, and operating, aircraft and/or trucks.'
-Category (e): 'primarily as a carrier transporting goods in both intrastate and interstate commerce.'
-Designation is one-way: may only change once during agreement term.
+The Dec 15, 1995 $1B credit agreement (EX-4.8) defines an Unrestricted Subsidiary through five carve-out categories that allow The Limited to designate entities excluded from consolidated SEC reporting via private written notice to the Agent (Morgan Guaranty Trust).
+Category (c) covers entities 'exclusively in the business of owning or leasing, and operating, aircraft and/or trucks.'
+Category (e) covers entities 'primarily as a carrier transporting goods in both intrastate and interstate commerce.'
+Designation is one-way and may change only once during the agreement term.
 Deutsche Bank AG New York Branch was Managing Agent.
-Agreement replaced Aug 30, 1990 facility.
-Counsel: Davis Polk & Wardwell (Company), Cravath Swaine & Moore (Agent).
+The agreement replaced the Aug 30, 1990 facility.
+Counsel was Davis Polk & Wardwell for the Company and Cravath Swaine & Moore for the Agent.

-CRITICAL STRUCTURAL FINDING: The Limited's 1995 credit agreement (filed with FY1995 10-K) defines 'Unrestricted Subsidiaries' with specific carve-outs for entities (c) 'exclusively in the business of owning or leasing, and operating, aircraft and/or trucks' and (e) 'primarily as a carrier transporting goods in both intrastate and interstate commerce.'
-Unrestricted Subsidiaries are EXCLUDED from consolidated financial reporting — meaning any air cargo or freight carrier subsidiary would be legally invisible in SEC filings.
-This is the mechanism by which a Southern Air Transport relationship could be structured without ever appearing in The Limited's 10-K. The credit agreement was executed the same year SAT relocated to Columbus.
+The Limited's 1995 credit agreement (filed with the FY1995 10-K) defines 'Unrestricted Subsidiaries' with specific carve-outs for entities (c) 'exclusively in the business of owning or leasing, and operating, aircraft and/or trucks' and (e) 'primarily as a carrier transporting goods in both intrastate and interstate commerce.'
+Unrestricted Subsidiaries are excluded from consolidated financial reporting, so any air cargo or freight carrier subsidiary so designated would not appear in SEC filings.
+This is the mechanism through which a Southern Air Transport relationship could be structured without surfacing in The Limited's 10-K. The credit agreement was executed the same year SAT relocated to Columbus.

 legal (2)